Our law firm is handling baby food autism lawsuits in all 50 states.

 September 5, 2023

 Beech-Nut Nutrition is asking a federal appeals court to uphold the dismissal of consumer lawsuits concerning heavy metals in baby foods.
 The company argues that these matters should be resolved by the Food and Drug Administration (FDA) rather than the courts.
 Parents allege that Beech-Nut failed to disclose the presence of arsenic and other toxic metals in its food for children.
-The claim is not for personal injury in these cases but overpayment for the cost of the product.
+In these cases, the claim is not for personal injury but for overpayment for the cost of the product.

 September 1, 2023